codingwithrk/shorten-url-fiber-redis/README.md

 cd shorten-url-fiber-redis
 ```

-3. Create a `.env` file in the root directory and add the following environment variables
+3. Create a `.env` file in the `/api` directory and add the following environment variables

 ```bash
 DB_ADDR="db:6379"